kondrak/vkQuake2/README.md

 Known Issues
 ===
-- some Intel GPUs may ignore texture filtering settings in video menu if anisotropic filtering is enabled - this is in fact not an issue but rather a result of anisotropic texture filtering being implementation dependent
+- some Intel GPUs may ignore texture filtering settings in video menu if anisotropic filtering is enabled - this is in fact not an issue but rather a result of anisotropic texture filtering being implementation-dependent